fhconte/anota-ai-test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To do list:

+- Optimize performance

+- Better folders structure (modules)

+- Implement routing

+- Implement unit tests

+- Implement e2e tests

+- Documentation comments not found for functions and classes

+- Found explicit type declarations

+- Found redundant literal in a logical expression

+- Detected the use of classes as namespaces